 Japanese Castella Cake, or Kasutera (カステラ) in Japanese, is a popular Japanese honey spongecake which was originally introduced by the Portuguese merchants to Nagasaki area in the 16th century.
 The name is derived from Portuguese Pão de Castela, meaning “bread from Castile”.
 Castella is made of just 4 basic ingredients: bread flour, eggs, sugar, and honey.

-Before I move on to the recipe, I want to mention that it took a long, long time to finalize this recipe.
+Before I move on to the recipe, I want to mention that it took me a very long time to finalize this recipe.
 Since then I have been using this exact recipe many times and it worked each time.
 However, please understand that everyone’s oven works differently and you may need to adjust the recipe according to your oven.

 Failure 1: A hard and dense layer formed at the bottom of the cake although the top layer turned out beautifully.

 - There needs to be enough air beaten into the batter for the cake to rise.
 Make sure to beat the eggs based on the time specified.
 The texture will be thick and the color will be pale yellow.
 When you stop the mixer and lift the whisk attachment, the mixture should fall in ribbons.

 - Sift the flour two times to loosen.

 Failure 2: The cake sank in the middle during the baking, or after I pulled out from the oven.

 - Bake it longer until the cake is firm and fully cooked inside.

 - Do not over mix the batter when you add the flour mixture.